Currency

 - Tropism: spleen, stomach, lungs

-- Replenishes Qi and nourishes blood (Bu Qi, Yang Xue) – supports vitality, helps faster recovery after illness, and alleviates chronic fatigue.
+- Tonifies Qi and nourishes the blood (Bu Qi, Yang Xue) – supports vitality, helps regain strength faster after illness, and eases chronic fatigue.

-- Strengthens the spleen (Jian Pi) and harmonizes the stomach (He Wei) – improves digestion, reduces feelings of fullness, bloating, and indigestion.
+- Strengthens the spleen (Jian Pi) and harmonizes the stomach (He Wei) – supports digestion and reduces fullness, bloating, and indigestion.

-- Disperses dampness and phlegm (Hua Tan, Qu Shi) – helpful in cases of excess mucus in the respiratory system, body heaviness, and elevated cholesterol levels.
+- Transforms dampness and phlegm (Hua Tan, Qu Shi) – helpful with excess mucus in the respiratory tract, feelings of heaviness, and elevated cholesterol.

-- Strengthens Wei Qi and seals the surface (Gu Biao) – increases natural resistance to external factors, thus recommended during infection and cold seasons.
+- Strengthens Wei Qi and consolidates the exterior (Gu Biao) – supports natural resistance to external factors; traditionally used during infection and cold season.

-- Detoxifies and removes toxins (Jie Du) – traditionally used in mild food poisoning and in formulas protecting the liver from toxic factors.
+- Detoxifies and clears toxins (Jie Du) – traditionally used in mild food-related poisonings and in formulas that support liver protection against toxins.

-- Calms the Shen spirit – reduces irritability, promotes relaxation before sleep, and supports emotional balance during stress.
+- Calms the Shen spirit – reduces irritability, supports winding down before sleep, and helps maintain emotional balance during stress.

-- Stimulates blood circulation (Huo Xue) and unblocks meridians – sometimes added to formulas to help relieve rheumatic pain, improve nourishment of bones and joints.
+- Invigorates blood circulation (Huo Xue) and unblocks meridians – sometimes included in formulas supporting relief of rheumatic pain and improving nourishment of bones and joints.

 DOSAGE